gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 Baseline approach would be to use all the text as query, returning innumerable hits of everything even remotely relevant and providing little help for customers.
 Another solution regards Named Entity Recognition, a class of algorithms  that seeks and classify entities, also by means of [neural networks](http://nlp.town/blog/ner-and-the-road-to-deep-learning/).

 While applying machine learning techniques can reach high levels of accuracy, they requires training data that might not be available.
 Moreover, what will work for a specific product segment won't work for another.
-This is why the following approach could be easily plugged in any market scopes without any particular adaptation.
+This is why the following approach offers the flexibility demanded for real use case scenarios.
+It could be easily plugged in any market scopes without any particular adaptation.
 This method is very simple.
 I don't consider structured product features, rather I take in account only simple and concise information that is obtained just by the product name.

 >I want to extract the features that might affect the chatbot answer, based on the _quality_ of the search query.